PowerGridModel/.github/CONTRIBUTING.md

     1. Please select the project Power Grid Model when creating feature requests on Github.
 2. Validate the model against other existing libraries.
 Provide validation test cases.
 3. Report bugs.
+4. Update documentation.
-4. Improve the Python interface or helper functions.
+5. Improve the Python interface or helper functions.
-5. Contributing to the C++ core
+6. Contributing to the C++ core
     1. Develop new mathematical algorithms
     1. Improve or add new features into the C++ codebase